In order to register to vote, you can either:

 - the open register (previously known as the edited register)

 The full register

-The full register lists everyone who is entitled to vote in elections.
+The full register lists everyone entitled to vote in elections.
 It can only be viewed on request and by appointment.
 By law, the full register is only available to certain people and organisations and can only be used for specified purposes.
-These include electoral purposes, the prevention and detection of crime and checking identities for credit applications.
-It is a criminal offence for this register to be used for any other purpose.
-Anyone inspecting the full register may only make a hand written copy of the extract they are inspecting.
+These include:

 The open register

-A copy of the open register can be bought by anyone, and they may use it for any purpose, including marketing.
+Anyone can buy a copy of the open register, and they may use it for any purpose, including marketing.
 You should consider your privacy and whether you want to 'opt out' of the open register.